-Students who have withdrawn or been dismissed from the University may apply for readmission to their respective programs after the conclusion of at least one academic term without classes.
+Students who have withdrawn or been dismissed from the University may apply for readmission to their respective programs after the conclusion of at least one academic term without classes, provided they have paid off all tuition and fees from their previous enrollment.
 Readmitted students reenter the program subject to the Catalog requirements in effect at the time of readmission.
 Students seeking readmission must satisfy the following admission requirements:

-- Complete and submit a new Application for Admission - Submit the non-refundable application fee of \$100 - Submit an updated resume - Submit proof of health insurance - Students who have been dismissed from the University must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome.
+- Complete and submit a new Application for Admission - Submit the non-refundable application fee of \$100 - Submit an updated resume - Submit proof of health insurance - Any other documents required for regular admission, unless SSU already has those documents on file - Students who have been dismissed from the University must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome.

-In addition to the above items, international students and green card holders applying for readmission must submit the following:
+In addition to the above items, international students applying for readmission must submit the following:

 - Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
 An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
-The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page; - For dismissed students, if TOEFL/IELTS scores provided at the time of previous admission to the program are still valid (less than two years old), they can be used to fulfill the English language proficiency requirement for readmission.
-If the original scores have expired, dismissed students need to reestablish English language proficiency by achieving a TOEFL (Test of English as a Foreign Language) result of 61 or above on the iBT (Internet Based Test), 500 or above on the PBT (Paper Based Test), OR an IELTS (International English Language Testing System) result of 5.0 or above.
+The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page;